Next Lesson - Gene Expression

 Public Domain Source

-Mitochondria contain DNA (mtDNA) is used to encode proteins for the oxidative phosphorylation step of respiration. mtDNA is only inherited from mother as the mitochondria of the egg are used to produce all the mitochondria for the cells of the body.
+Mitochondria contain DNA (mtDNA) which is used to encode proteins for the oxidative phosphorylation step of respiration. mtDNA is only inherited from the mother, as the mitochondria of the egg produce all the mitochondria for the cells of the body.
 A mutation in mtDNA will cause malformation of the proteins required to generate the large amount of ATP needed by cells, so will lead to mitochondrial diseases.

 A new and exciting technique known as ‘three parent babies’ has been used to combat inherited mitochondrial diseases. https://www.bbc.co.uk/news/health-37485263

-So far, we have only discussed traits which are causes by one gene.
-However, in reality more than one gene is usually involved in producing a phenotype, for example albinism, as is shown below.
+So far, we have only discussed traits which are caused by one gene.
+However, in reality more than one gene is usually involved in producing a phenotype, such as height or skin colour, as is shown below.

 Figure: To demonstrate how multiple genes can have an influence on one phenotype